toms-dev/TypeScriptNPMPublish/README.md

-# Publishing TypeScript library on NPM made easy!
+# Publishing a TypeScript module on NPM made easy!

 Distributing TypeScript package on NPM is not as straightforward as it should be, that's why I decided to put together the information I gathered while addressing the issue.